orion-research/coach/Tutorial_decision_process.md

 	},

 The value after "port" can be any valid http port number, as long as it is not already used by some other service.
-Typically, one would pick the next number after the once already listed for other services in the file.
-(Note that it is possible to add more fields to this file, so if your decision process contains other settings this is the place to put them.)
+Typically, one would pick the next number after the ones already listed for other services in the file.
+(Note that it is possible to add more fields to this file, so if your decision process needs its own settings, then this is the place to put them.)

 It is now possible to run the service stand-alone.
 Run PughService as a Python script, and supply the path to the local_settings.json file as a command line argument.
 This should